3nly/StyleChan/README.md

 StyleChan is a userscript functioning on top of 4chan X allowing you to customize the site with various themes.

-Originally developed by [seaweedchan](https://github.com/seaweedchan), this is a fork of [Oneechan](https://nebukazar.github.com) without mascots.
+Originally developed by [seaweedchan](https://github.com/seaweedchan/OneeChan), this is a fork of OneeChan without mascots.

 ## [Click here to Install](https://github.com/3nly/StyleChan/raw/main/StyleChan.user.js)